instaclustr/sample-Riemann/Heartbeat/README.md

 # Simple Heartbeat monitoring with Riemann

 This example illustrates how to use Riemann to monitor the heartbeats of some remote hosts, and trigger an alert when no heartbeat is recieved anymore.
-A detailed explanation of this example can be found [there](http://instaclustr.com) FIXEME
+A detailed explanation of this example can be found [there](https://www.instaclustr.com/monitoring-cassandra-and-it-infrastructure-with-riemann/)

 #1.
 Set up the server #
 To set up the server, you need to install Riemann.
 Check first if your distribution provides it already.
 For example, on a debian based distro: